heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-3.md

 ## How Capacitive Touch Works

 Capacitive touch sensors detect tiny changes in electrical properties (capacitance) when you touch a conductive surface.
 This principle is used in smartphone screens and touch lamps!
 The MPR121 sensor automatically records a “baseline” value when powered on.

+{:.note}
-> **Note:** The sensor establishes a “baseline” for capacitance on power-up.
+The sensor establishes a “baseline” for capacitance on power-up.
 If you make changes to the connected objects or wiring after starting the system, you must restart the microcontroller (by saving your code again in the Mu-Editor) so the sensor can recalibrate for correct operation.

 For more information, see our [Touch Sensor Overview](../components/12key-touch/12key-touch.html).